 Fraudster love stealing from people who love buying their items online.
 It is common that most people order for an item online but do not get it after paying.

 These scammers will always use fake photographs to attract clients.
-Most of them do not use high price tags on the items with the aim of getting ready clients quickly.
+Most of them do not use high price tags on the items to get ready clients quickly.
 After paying for the item, you will either not get anything, inferior quality or a faulty item.
-Having has done this, they will go away with your money and if you used a credit card to pay for the item, they will be left with your bank details or credit card.
+Having has done this, they will go away with your money, and if you used a credit card to pay for the item, they would be left with your bank details or credit card.

 Banking and online frauds